The Social Media Trap: How Constant Scrolling and Comparison Push Teenagers Deeper into Depression

 Support replacing passive scrolling with active hobbies like music, art, or sports.
 Suggest face-to-face conversations, journaling, or walks outdoors to build deeper emotional connections and boost mental health naturally.

-How Parents and Schools Can Support Teen Mental Health in the Digital Age
+How Parents and Schools Can Support Teen Mental Health in the Digital Age?

 Parents, teachers, and caregivers play a crucial role in helping teens build healthier relationships with technology.